Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/badge.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-This component can not be used because it does not exist in the Orange Design System specifications.
+This component should not be used because it does not exist in the Orange Design System specifications.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}